spxp/spxp-specs/SPXP-Spec.md

 ### 16.7 Connection package exchange
-When a profile chooses to accept a connection request, it first needs to activate the new reader key created for the peer profile by *publishing it to its own server*.
-The client then creates a new connection package and encrypts it with the _ephemeral connection establishment key_ defined in the connection message.
+When a profile chooses to accept a connection request, it first needs to activate the new reader key created for the peer profile by **publishing it to the own server**.
+The client then creates a new connection package and encrypts it with the same _ephemeral connection establishment key_ that is defined in the connection message.
 The final key exchange is performed by sending a HTTP POST request to the `responseEndpoint` defined in the connect message.
-If no such endpoint is defined, the package is sent to the `connectEndpoint``defined in the peer profiles profile root document.
+If no such endpoint is defined, the package is sent to the `connectEndpoint` defined in the peer's profile root document.
 The HTTP body of this POST request contains a JSON object with these members:

 | Name | Type | Mandatory | Description |